Climb Ben Nevis in winter

 7:00 – Breakfast & Packed Lunch

-Enjoy a self-serve continental breakfast and prepare your own packed lunch.
+Start your day with a delicious continental breakfast and prepare your own packed lunch for the day’s adventures.

 7:30 – Morning Briefing